slacgismo/solar-data-tools/docs/source/index_user_guide.md

 # Solar Data Tools User Guide

 This guide serves as a reference for the typical Solar Data Tools user.
-We will go over the main classes and methods that the packages offers and that are meant to be user-facing, with examples and relevant details for you to get started.
+We will go over the main user-facing classes and methods, with examples and relevant details for you to get started.
+As you will see, most of the methods in Solar Data Tools are automated, so you can get started with minimal effort and very little input from your side.

+For a more comprehensive list of all methods and functions, you can check the [API reference](index_api_reference.rst).
+**However, this user guide likely provides you with all the functionality you need, while the rest of the functions listed in the API reference are more internal/helper functions that were not meant for users to interact with.**

 If any part of this guide is unclear, or you'd like to improve on these docs, please consider [submitting an Issue or a PR](index_dev.md)!

-## Main User-Facing Classes and Methods

-The main class that users will interact with--as you'll see in the next section--is the DataHandler class.
-<!The table below lists all the associated class methods that a typical user may call.
-The table also
-lists some data I/O functions that may be useful for pulling data from publicly available sources:

-For a more comprehensive list of all methods and functions, you can check the [API reference](index_api_reference.rst).
-**However, this user guide likely provides you with all the functionality you need, while the rest of the functions listed in the API reference are more internal/helper functions that were not meant for users to interact with.**>

 ## Getting started with the `DataHandler` class
 Most users will only need to interact with the `DataHandler` class.
 To instantiate, a Data Handler